12 Surprisingly Offensive Words You Need to Stop Saying

 The word hysterical derives from the Greek word for uterus.
 It usually gets tossed around as a description for emotional women and feeds into the sexist stereotype that women are "naturally" crazy.
 (Male) doctors had a bunch of weird ideas about the biology of women that they used to rationalize sexist beliefs.
 These ideas still have influence today, but when it comes to gender, the unscientific advice from centuries ago doesn't apply.
 Find out some things you should never, ever say at work.

 In the early-twentieth century, "moron" was the term given to folks with a learning disability.
 The term originates as a word meaning "stupid" in ancient Greek.
 Its history is cruel, so stay away from tossing this around.
 On the other hand, find out some words that used to be insults—but have turned into compliments.

 You may think "Eenie Meenie" is an innocent children's rhyme to help kids count off or to choose someone to be "it."
 You've probably even recited the little verse yourself numerous times.
 "Catch a tiger by the toe" seems harmless...until you find out that "tiger" is a fairly recent replacement for the original term.
 Which was the N-word.
 Your kids aren't aware of this ominous history, of course, but that doesn't mean it's not troubling.

-“Imbecile” derives from the Latin term for weak.
-That is, it refers to just the type of people who need society’s compassion and care.
+"Imbecile" derives from the Latin term for weak.
+That is, it refers to just the type of people who need society's compassion and care.
 Instead, the term was chosen by psychologists for people with cognitive disabilities.
-Now, it’s thrown around to mean stupid.
-It’s a bullying term, and we need to work to end rampant bullying.
-Next, find out the trendy slang terms that seriously need to end in 2019.
+Now, it's thrown around to mean stupid.
+It's a bullying term, and we need to work to end rampant bullying.
+Next, master the most confusing grammar rule in the English language.